owlbarn/tutorial/book/linear-algebra/README.md

   Mat.(u *@ s *@ vt =~ x);;         (* check the approx equality *)
 ```

+The intuition of SVD.

+Applications.
+Many applications; ....

+The Moore-Penrose inverse is a direct application of the SVD.
 ```
 val pinv : ?tol:float -> ('a, 'b) t -> ('a, 'b) t
   (* Moore-Penrose pseudo-inverse of a matrix *)
 ```

-The Moore-Penrose inverse is a direct application of the SVD.
+It is also related to the least square.

+We will come back to SVD in NLP.

 ## Computations with Matrices